PeterWAWood/UnicodeOutOfTheBoxTests/README.md

 ```
 Language                                Score
+Java                               10 out of 13
-LiveCode 7                          9 out of 12
+LiveCode 7                         10 out of 13
-JavaScript                          5 out of 12
+JavaScript                          5 out of 13
-Ruby                                3 out of 12               These tests were written using UTF-8
+Ruby                                4 out of 13               These tests were written using UTF-8
 ```

 ###The Code and Detailed Results